Updated March 2, 2022

 Stillwater Central School District is committed to provide full-time “in-person” programs for all students during the 2021-22 school year.
-This commitment involves a number of features, contingencies, and safety protocols that we must plan for and adjust our 2020-2021 Reopening Plan.
+This commitment involves a number of features, contingencies, and safety protocols that we planned for and adjusted in our 2020-2021 Reopening Plan.
 This will increase our capacity to educate our students in an “in-person” learning model at 100% capacity.
-Our plan has been vetted by multiple stakeholder groups and has been deemed in the best interest of safety and learning.
-Additionally, we will continue to collaborate with our local county health agency and our district’s physician, Dr. Sgambati, to consider and develop best practices.
+Our plan was vetted by multiple stakeholder groups and deemed in the best interest of safety and learning.
+Additionally, we continue to collaborate with our local county health agency and our district’s physician, Dr. Sgambati, to consider and develop best practices.
 Dr. Sgambati can be reached after 7 p.m. weeknights at (518) 664-3088 or questions regarding COVID-19 and layered prevention strategies.

-Specifically, Dr. Sgambati reinforces that symptomatic individuals must stay home, those who may have been exposed to the virus should be tested, masks must be worn properly, and vaccination opportunities for staff and students should continue to be taken advantage of.
+Specifically, Dr. Sgambati reinforces that symptomatic individuals must stay home, those who may have been exposed to the virus should be tested, and vaccination opportunities for staff and students should continue to be taken advantage of.

 **Plan components are subject to change based upon necessary revisions due to federal, state and/ or local Department of Health requirements.
 Any revision will be communicated.